leezer3/OpenBVE-Site/roadmap/index.md

 * Extend a range of variables available via the plugin interface & animated files.
 * Port backend libraries to openTK.
 * In-game menu and information displays re-written.
+* Animated objects may now follow the path of Track 0.

 ### Work In Progress Features: